 The Tour du Mont Blanc is one of the finest hiking tours in the world, but what to do if you don’t have time to hike the full route?
 For those who would like a shorter inn-to-inn hike, we always like to recommend the northern half of the TMB route.
 On this self-guided tour, you’ll still hike through all 3 countries – Italy, Switzerland, and France – stopping at beautiful inns each night.
 It’s a fairly moderate tour, with multiple passes to cross and plenty of alternate, strenuous options, but always with a good main route of 7-10 miles and 2000-3000 ft of elevation change each day.
 Our tour includes Geneva airport transfers to Courmayeur and back from Geneva, as well as luggage transfers and numerous itinerary options.
 With years of personal experience on this route, we have the expertise and attention to detail to help you choose the best way for you to hike Mont Blanc and experience one of the world’s classic hikes.

 On this 6-night tour, you’ll have 4 nights in village hotels with private bathroom, and 2 nights in simpler hiker’s inns where private rooms are often available but not assured.
 We always book private rooms if possible, and space in dormitory otherwise.
 Early booking gives you a better chance to have private rooms all nights.
 Showers are available all nights.
 These inns are wonderful places with a lively and convivial dining atmosphere and are the stops where you’re most likely to meet other TMB hikers.
-There are many alternate versions of the Tour du Mont Blanc, and we can arrange variations on this trip – layover nights in villages, fewer nights in huts and mountain inns, or 4-star upgrades in Chamonix or Courmayeur for a luxury half TMB – so please ask if you’re interested in varying this itinerary.
+There are many alternate versions of the Tour du Mont Blanc, and we can arrange variations on this trip – layover nights in villages, fewer nights in huts and mountain inns, or 4-star upgrades in Courmayeur or Chamonix for a luxury half TMB – so please ask if you’re interested in varying this itinerary.

 What about luggage transfers?
 The self-guided Tour du Mont Blanc, North includes luggage transport (1 bag/person, 15 kg max weight).
 You’ll have luggage transfers to all stops except Bonatti hut (you’ll have it 5 of the 6 nights).
-Since you have bedding and meals provided each night, you can hike around Mont Blanc with very little in your pack, and if you have larger extra luggage, this can be stored at your hotel in Chamonix (let us know, so we can arrange for your taxi to take you there on arrival) or arranged to be transferred separately at additional cost.
+Since you have bedding and meals provided each night, you can hike around Mont Blanc with very little in your pack, and if you have larger extra luggage, this can be stored at your hotel in Chamonix (let us know, so we can arrange for your taxi to drop it there on arrival) or arranged to be transferred separately at additional cost.
 If you don’t need luggage at all, we can drop this from the tour and reduce your price.
 Please ask for more info on these options.

 Your typical day on the TMB starts with a continental buffet breakfast at your hotel or inn, giving you the energy needed for a big day of hiking.
 Before setting out on your hike, visit a bakery and market for lunch supplies, or bring some money for a stop in one of the alpine restaurants along your route.
 Most of the hotels and mountain inns will sell picnic lunches if they are ordered the night before.
 Reminders will be included in your route notes.
 Soon, you’ll be out on the trail for 6-8 hours.
 With a several passes to cross, Tour du Mont Blanc is often strenuous, but there will also be opportunities for easier days.